M. J. Hegar: Military

 Due to the restriction of the Combat Exclusion Policy on women applying for ground combat positions, and because she was medically disqualified from flying due to a serious back injury sustained during the 2009 mission, Hegar transitioned out of the Air National Guard and became a Reservist Liaison.

 Other work

 In 2010, Hegar relocated to Austin and worked as a program manager at Seton Healthcare Family until 2015.
-From 2015 to 2017, she worked as a consultant at Dell Computers.
+From 2015 to 2017, she was a consultant at Dell Computers.

-Hegar has taught at the University of Texas at Austin's McCombs School of Business and in the ROTC and women's studies departments.
+Hegar has lectured at the University of Texas at Austin's McCombs School of Business and in the ROTC and women's studies departments.
 She has mentored cadets at UT and has served on the AFROTC Advisory Committee.

 Writing

 In March 2017, the Berkley Books imprint of Penguin Books published Hegar's memoir, Shoot Like a Girl, in a new military division called Caliber.
 In 2016, it was announced that the movie rights to the book had been optioned by TriStar Pictures, with Angelina Jolie reportedly in negotiations for the lead role.